thorstenalpers/Docs/how-to-expose-kubernetes-ports.md

 Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by Kubernetes, or even to just expose one or more nodes' IPs directly.

 It will expose the port permanently and performs load balancing.
-Accesible as localhost:30012.
+Accessible as localhost:30012.

 ```powershell
 kubectl describe pod rabbitmq